Neuroprosthetics-Lab/nejm-brain-to-text/model_training/README.md

 ```

 ### Evaluate
-Finally, run the `evaluate_model.py` script to load the pretrained baseline RNN, use it for inference on the heldout val or test sets to get phoneme logits, pass them through the language model via redis to get word predictions, and then save the predicted sentences to a .txt file in the format required for competition submission.
+Finally, use the `b2txt25` conda environment to run the `evaluate_model.py` script to load the pretrained baseline RNN, use it for inference on the heldout val or test sets to get phoneme logits, pass them through the language model via redis to get word predictions, and then save the predicted sentences to a .txt file in the format required for competition submission.
+An example output file for the val split can be found at `rnn_baseline_submission_file_valsplit.txt`.
 ```bash
 conda activate b2txt25
 python evaluate_model.py --model_path ../data/t15_pretrained_rnn_baseline --data_dir ../data/t15_copyTask_neuralData --eval_type test --gpu_number 1